siv2r/bip-frost-signing/README.md

 Signing takes two inputs.
 The first is a participant's long-term *secret share*, individual to each participant and never shared with anyone.
-The second is a [Threshold Setup](#threshold-setup), common to all participants and the coordinator, consisting of the threshold *t*, the threshold public key, and the participants' public shares indexed by their identifiers.
+The second is a [Threshold Info](#threshold-info), common to all participants and the coordinator, consisting of the threshold *t*, the threshold public key, and the participants' public shares indexed by their identifiers.

 Once the coordinator has selected the signers, their identifiers and public shares, the aggregate nonce, the tweaks, and the message form the [Session Context](#session-context) that the second communication round operates on.

 This signing protocol is compatible with any key generation protocol that produces valid FROST keys.
 Valid keys satisfy: (1) each *secret share* is a Shamir share of the *threshold secret key*, and (2) each *public share* equals the scalar multiplication *secshare \* G*.[^chilldkg-keys]
-Before signing, the threshold setup must pass *ValidateThresholdSetup*, which checks that every signer set selectable from its public shares reproduces the threshold public key.
+Before signing, the threshold info must pass *ValidateThresholdInfo*, which checks that every signer set selectable from its public shares reproduces the threshold public key.
-Running it on a setup containing all *n* public shares therefore validates the entire key material.
+Running it on a threshold info containing all *n* public shares therefore validates the entire key material.
 *GetSessionValues* repeats this check for the one signer set the coordinator selected.

 [^chilldkg-keys]: ChillDKG satisfies both conditions, so its [DKG output](https://github.com/BlockstreamResearch/bip-frost-dkg#dkg-outputs) can be used directly as key material.

 > [!IMPORTANT]
-> Passing *ValidateThresholdSetup* ensures functional compatibility with the signing protocol but does not guarantee the security of the key generation protocol itself.
+> Passing *ValidateThresholdInfo* ensures functional compatibility with the signing protocol but does not guarantee the security of the key generation protocol itself.

 The output of the FROST signing protocol is a BIP340 Schnorr signature that verifies under the *X-only threshold public key* as if it were produced by a single signer using the *threshold secret key*.